Developmental bioelectricity: Biological battery

 A “biological battery” was demonstrated in late 2025 at Belmonte Arboretum, part of Wageningen University & Research as part of its program provides educational scientific experiences to young people.
 In this case a path was marked by small Light-emitting diodes (LEDs) that provide a diffuse night-time glow sufficient to mark the path without disturbing nature.

 The electricity used to power the LEDs is essentially sunlight that fell on green photosynthesising living plant material.
 That process takes water from the ground (H2O) and carbon dioxide (CO2) in the air to rearrange the hydrogen and oxygen into carbohydrate molecules, releasing unwanted oxygen to the air.
-Carbohydrates are the basic building blocks of plants.

-Only some of the solar energy collected by the green material is used for photosynthesis, some is discharged through the roots int the soil, where bacteria use it to synthesize other essential molecules and elements such as nitrogen that support plant life.
+Only some of the solar energy collected by the green material is used for photosynthesis, some is discharged through the roots into the soil, where bacteria use it to synthesize other essential molecules and elements such as nitrogen that support plant life.

-To extract electricity from sunlight conductive carbon electrodes were introduced near the roots of bushes to capture the “free” electrons produced by bacteria.
+To extract electricity from sunlight, conductive carbon electrodes were introduced near the roots of bushes to capture the “free” electrons produced by bacteria.
 These serve as the negative cell terminals, other carbon electrodes placed in the air provided the corresponding positive connections.
 Although the energy captured from a single bush is very small many can be connected in series (a “battery” of "cells") to provide enough to drive the LEDs without conventional electrochemical cells or regular solar cells.